garethahealy/github-stats/README.md

 ### GitHubMemberInRedHatLdap
 Loop over the GitHub members and see if we can find them in LDAP.
 Output what we find to a CSV.

+`--supplementary-csv` is a list of known members that been created via `CollectRedHatLdapSupplementaryList`

 ```bash
 ./target/github-stats-1.0.0-SNAPSHOT-runner github-member-in-ldap --dry-run=true --organization={your-org} --issue-repo={a-repo-in-that-org} --members-csv={list-of-known-members} --supplementary-csv={list-of-supplementary-members} -fail-if-no-vpn=false
 ```